How to diversify your portfolio

 Our share dealing service gives you access to over 10,000 shares, funds and investment trusts, so you’ll always find something to suit you.

-When you open a CFD or spread betting account with us, you’d have the choice from over 17,000 markets – including shares, indices, forex, commodities, bonds and more.
+When you open a CFD or spread betting account with us, you’d have the choice from over 17,000 markets – including shares, indices, forex, commodities, cryptocurrencies, bonds and more.

 Whichever markets you decide to focus on, the most important consideration is that they are not correlated with each other.
 Remember, diversification should happen within and across asset classes, geographies and even financial instruments